-Working with others: The DSL should:
+Working with Others: The DSL should:

-- Work with the Senior Leadership Team to ensure safeguarding is at the heart of the school ethos and that all staff are supported in knowing how to recognise and respond to potential concerns. - Liaise with the Headmaster to keep them informed of any safeguarding of issues especially ongoing enquiries and police investigations, pupils who have a social worker and ensure that their academic progress and attainment is understood, maintaining at all times, high aspirations for these pupils. - As required, liaise with the local authority case manager or the designated officer at the local authority if a concern has arisen regarding a member of staff - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies, - Support teaching staff to provide additional academic support and reasonable adjustments to help our pupils that have or have had, a social worker, to ensure that they reach their potential. - Act as a source of support, advice and expertise for staff. - Overall Responsibility for online safety (working with the Assistant Head Academic Administration) - To annually review the School's safeguarding procedures and feedback to the Board of Directors via an annual report. - Liaise with the Senior Mental Health Lead or appropriate other staff when safeguarding matters are related to mental health - Promote supportive engagement with parents with regard to safeguarding and child welfare, especially those who are facing challenging circumstances
+- Work with Quad to ensure safeguarding is at the heart of the School ethos and that all Staff are supported in knowing how to recognise and respond to potential concerns, - Liaise with the Headmaster to keep them informed of any safeguarding of issues especially ongoing enquiries and police investigations, pupils who have a social worker and ensure that their academic progress and attainment is understood, maintaining at all times, high aspirations for these pupils, - As required, liaise with the local authority case manager or the designated officer at the local authority if a concern has arisen regarding a member of Staff, - Liaise with Staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies, - Support teaching staff to provide additional academic support and reasonable adjustments to help our pupils that have or have had, a social worker, to ensure that they reach their potential, - Act as a source of support, advice and expertise for Staff, - Overall Responsibility for Online Safety (working with the Assistant Head Academic Administration), - To annually review the School's safeguarding procedures and feedback to the Director with specific responsility and then the Board of Directors via an annual report, - To liaise with the Advisory Committee member with specific remit to support Safeguarding,

+- Liaise with the Mental Health Lead or appropriate other Staff when safeguarding matters are related to mental health, - Promote supportive engagement with parents with regard to safeguarding and child welfare, especially those who are facing challenging circumstances.

-Managing referrals: The DSL should:
+Managing Referrals: The DSL should:

-- Refer cases of suspected abuse to Children's Social Care, and support staff who have raised concerns about a child or have made a referral to Children's Social Care - Where there are concerns about radicalisation, to make referrals to the Channel programme and offer support to other staff who have concerns about radicalisation - Refer cases to the Disclosure and Barring Service (DBS), where a member of staff has been dismissed following concerns they posed a risk to a child.

-Refer cases to the police where a crime has been or may have been committed.
+- Refer cases of suspected abuse to Children's Social Care, and support Staff who have raised concerns about a child or have made a referral to Children's Social Care, - Where there are concerns about radicalisation, to make referrals to the Channel programme and offer support to other Staff who have concerns about radicalisation, - Refer cases to the Disclosure and Barring Service (DBS), where a member of Staff has been dismissed following concerns they posed a risk to a child, - Refer cases to the police where a crime has been or may have been committed.

-Raising awareness: The DSL should:
+Raising Awareness: The DSL should:

-- Work with the Board of Directors to ensure the school's safeguarding and child protection policy is updated and renewed annually and that all members of staff have access to it and understand it, especially new and part time staff - Provide regular briefings and updates at staff, departmental and Director meetings to help ensure that everyone is kept up to date on latest policy developments and reminded of their responsibilities - Ensure the child protection policy is available publicly and that parents are aware of the policy and that schools may make referrals to children's social care if there are concerns about abuse or neglect - Link with the SCPB to keep up to date with training opportunities and the latest local policies.
+- Work with the Board of Directors to ensure the School's safeguarding and child protection policy is updated and renewed annually and that all members of Staff have access to it and understand it, especially new and part time staff, - Provide regular briefings and updates at staff, departmental and Director meetings to help ensure that everyone is kept up to date on latest policy developments and reminded of their responsibilities, - Ensure the child protection policy is available publicly and that parents are aware of the policy and that schools may make referrals to children's social care if there are concerns about abuse or neglect, - Link with the SCPB to keep up to date with training opportunities and the latest local policies.

-Providing Support to Staff
+Providing Support to Staff: The DSL will:

-The DSL will work to support staff in developing the expertise necessary to feel confident in supporting pupils in safeguarding and child protection matters by:

-- Ensuring that staff are supported during the referrals processes - Supporting staff to consider how safeguarding welfare and educational outcomes are linked, allowing them to specifically inform those pupils' pastoral and academic support framework
+- Work to support Staff in developing the expertise necessary to feel confident in supporting pupils in safeguarding and child protection matters by: - Ensuring that Staff are supported during the referrals processes, - Supporting Staff to consider how safeguarding welfare and educational outcomes are linked, allowing them to specifically inform those pupils' pastoral and academic support framework.